Please confirm topic selection

 • AP, lateral, internal oblique, external oblique, inlet, and outlet views of the pelvis

-• to rule out other pelvic pathology
+• exclude other pelvic pathology

 • flamingo views

-• indicatedwhen there is suspicion of pelvic instability
+• indicated when there is suspicion of pelvic instability

 • SI joint views

-• AP, lateral, flexion and extension views of the lumbar spine
+• AP, lateral, flexion, and extension views of the lumbar spine

 • to identify other spinal pain generators